 Timings - 4:30 PM - 8:30 PM

-Vincom Center is the largest mall for shopping in Ho Chi Minh City with more than 250 retail outlets.
+Vincom Center is the largest mall for shopping in Ho Chi Minh, with more than 250 retail outlets.
 The mall itself contains two complexes.
 Vincom Center A is built in a refurbished colonial-era building and includes electronics, home décor and upmarket brands such as Ralph Lauren.
-The mall has a food court, family-friendly games, a bowling alley and a cinema theatre.
-In comparison, the Vincom Complex B occupies a tall skyscraper on the opposite side of the road which plays home to elite sports apparel brands and clothes brands.
+In addition, the mall has a food court, family-friendly games, a bowling alley and a cinema theatre.
+In comparison, the Vincom Complex B occupies a tall skyscraper on the opposite side of the road, which plays home to elite sports apparel brands and clothes brands.